With over 250 models available in 2021, it's hard knowing what is the best washing machine to buy in the UK.

 This measurement refers to the maximum dry weight of washing it can hold.
 And of course, overloading the drum can result in drainage issues and potential long-term damage.

 So what drum size do you actually need?
 This will come down to the amount and type of loads you're going to wash.

 You can't stick a massive duvet in a 6kg machine and buying a 12kg machine for your elderly mother will be a waste of money and energy.

 Hopefully, this graphic can help you with your decision.

-Is Spin Speed RPM An Important Factor?
+Is Spin Speed An Important Factor?

 A faster spin speed can help get your clothes cleaner and reduce both cycle time and the amount of residual water left afterwards.